ccdc-opensource/on-site-webcsd/README.md

 If you have a Macromolecule Hub licence, you can also create and register in-house protein databases for use within OnSite WebCSD.

-We provide a database creation script which can be found here alongside usage instructions: [In-House Protein creation](https://github.com/ccdc-opensource/on-site-webcsd/ProteinInHouseDatabaseCreation)
+We provide a database creation script which can be found in the [In-House Protein Database Creation folder](https://github.com/ccdc-opensource/on-site-webcsd/ProteinInHouseDatabaseCreation)

 Once you have created your protein database, you can register it by adding to your `docker-compose.db-config.yml` file following the instructions above.
 You must then mark the database as a protein database.
 Your database config should look something like this: